Data remanence: Countermeasures

 There are three levels commonly recognized for eliminating remnant data:

 Clearing

 Clearing is the removal of sensitive data from storage devices in such a way that there is assurance that the data may not be reconstructed using normal system functions or software file/data recovery utilities.
 The data may still be recoverable, but not without special laboratory techniques.

 Clearing is typically an administrative protection against accidental disclosure within an organization.
 For example, before a hard drive is re-used within an organization, its contents may be cleared to prevent their accidental disclosure to the next user.

 Purging

-Purging or sanitizing is the physical rewrite of sensitive data from a system or storage device with the intent that the data cannot be recovered.
+Purging or sanitizing is the physical rewrite of sensitive data from a system or storage device done with the specific intent of rendering the data unrecoverable at a later time.
 Purging, proportional to the sensitivity of the data, is generally done before releasing media beyond control, such as before discarding old media, or moving media to a computer with different security requirements.